cimug-org/CIMTool/dev-docs/Includes/CIMToolProduct/CIMToolProduct-README.md

 >   are simply ignored by `jarsigner` during the signing process.
 >
 > - `The signer certificate will expire on <date>.`
->   Informational only — confirms the expiry date of the EV signing certificate.
+>   Informational only, confirming the expiry date of the EV signing certificate.
 >   No action required until renewal time.

-> **Note — Unpacked plugin resources:** Some plugins in the CIMTool distribution
+> **Note: Unpacked plugin resources:** Some plugins in the CIMTool distribution
 > are deployed with resources unpacked directly onto the filesystem rather than
 > bundled inside a JAR.
 For example, the `au.com.langdale.cimutil_<version>\builders\`
 > directory contains `.xsl` transform files that are written loose to disk so that
 > the Saxon XSLT processor can access them directly at runtime.
 These files are not
-> covered by JAR signing — there is no JAR container for `jarsigner` to sign.
+> covered by JAR signing, since there is no JAR container for `jarsigner` to sign.
 Their
 > integrity is instead protected by the SHA-256 checksum published alongside the ZIP
 > archive.
 Users who verify the checksum before extracting the distribution are
 > assured of the integrity of all contents, including unpacked resources.

-> **Note — Third-party library JAR re-signing:** The `plugins/` directory contains
+> **Note: Third-party library JAR re-signing:** The `plugins/` directory contains
 > third-party library JARs bundled under `\lib\` subdirectories (for example,
 > Saxon, Apache Commons, HSQLDB, and others under
 > `au.com.langdale.cimutil_<version>\lib\`).
 These JARs were originally signed by